-Vivobarefoot’s Sustainable School Shoes Review: Let Young Toes Wriggle
+Vivobarefoot Review: Sustainable School Shoes For Letting Young Toes Wriggle

-Reimagining footwear that’s good for your sole. pebble reviewed Vivobarefoot's sustainable school shoes to make going back to school more eco-friendly.
+Reimagining footwear that’s good for your sole: pebble's Vivobarefoot review of their sustainable school shoes to help going back to school more eco-friendly.

 Vivobarefoot was founded 10 years ago by two seventh-generation cobblers, their focus is on shoes that feel as close to nature as possible.

 Products are designed to be regenerative to human health by creating a wide, thin, and flexible shoe which strengthens feet and feels much more like being barefoot.
 This in turn encourages more physical activity.

 During term time kids are likely to spend more time wearing school shoes than trainers.

 Ill-fitting or poorly designed shoes constrict growing feet as well as all important play.
 This is why investing in shoes that encourage natural movement and healthy feet is a really good idea.

 What makes Vivobarefoot sustainable?

 Did you know almost 2 million shoes end up in landfill every week?